top of page

 What to bring

 We have all learned by now to dress in layers, none of which should be cotton.
 What many people don’t know is that the layers are about regulating heat, not the cold.
 The old saying, “be bold, start cold” is a good reminder that you should start your hike with the clothing you expect to be most comfortable in once you warm up and are moving along.
 Too many layers at the beginning will cause you to sweat in excess of the evaporation and then you will be soaked in all the wrong places.
 A well regulated layering system will find you at the top of your climb with your warmest layers in your pack, ready to be put on for a comfortable descent.
-Problems with this method occur when everyone in your party is not prepared to start climbing when they get out of the warm car.
-The solution to not freezing while waiting for Pokey to get organized is to make sure everyone is ready to go BEFORE they get in the car.

 Parking and Trail Access